a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [x] Add missing tulips card identities on prefab
 [] Animate the collect btn
 [] change the count, lost text color
-[] Change the caount, lost into an new panel
+[] Change the count, lost into an new panel
 [] replace the close and open of the tulips by Animation to reduce errors [] BUG: review if the ball is counted twice or more [x] Add basket of balls